The Management Committee

 Robert Macrae, CFA, is the Chief Executive of Arcus Investment, a hedge fund manager specialising in Japan.
 He has spent 20 years applying the engineering concepts of robustness and problem-solving to systematic value investment.
 Interests include risk control, regulation and whitewater kayaking.

-Stuart is Deputy CIO at AXA Rosenberg Europe, based in London, with responsibility for the portfolio management of global equity strategies for European clients as well as the day-to-day portfolio construction of European portfolios.
-He was previously Director of Investment Models.
+As Managing Director, New Product Research at MSCI, Stuart Doole leads the global team responsible for developing new equity indexes and enhancing existing products.
+Stuart was previously Deputy CIO at AXA Rosenberg Europe, based in London, with responsibility for global equity strategies of European clients as well as the day-to-day portfolio construction of European portfolios; and before then, Director of Investment Models.

 Prior to joining AXA Rosenberg in 2006, Stuart was Director of Quantitative Research and Risk Management at AXA Investment Managers.
-He has also worked on the sell-side at Credit Suisse in the Global Equity Strategy team producing top-down macro and bottom-up quantitative research; and at Barclays Capital as a trader and structurer in interest rate derivative products.
+He has also worked on the sell-side at Credit Suisse producing top-down macro and bottom-up quantitative research; and at Barclays Capital as a trader and structurer in interest rate derivative.

 Stuart has a BA and a DPhil in Mathematics from Oxford University and an MSc in Nonlinear Mathematics from Bath University.
 After obtaining his doctorate, he worked for three years in the Engineering Faculty at Bristol University.